MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-certified.md

 ## Removal of Power BI Certified custom visuals

-Microsoft can remove a visual from the [certified list](#list-of-custom-visuals-that-have-been-certified)at its discretion.
+Microsoft can remove a visual from the [certified list](#list-of-custom-visuals-that-have-been-certified) at its discretion.

 ## Getting a custom visual certified